At-Home Therapy Techniques: Simple Practices for Coping and Healing

 How to Start an Art Practice at Home

-1. Gather some basic supplies: colored pencils, markers, or paints.
+1. Gather simple supplies: colored pencils, markers, or paints.

 Why It Works